The World We Live In,

 Bringing BIPOC Forward

-As the head of Milkweed Tussock Tubers, I am a white woman, farming in a county where almost 95% of the human population look like me.
-I do not know - nor do any MTT employees know - what it is like to be a BIPOC farmer.
+As white farmers in a county where 94% of the human population looks like, we do not know what it is like to be a BIPOC farmer.

 But here's what we do know: